How to Wash Silk Vintage Clothes

 You should not put silk in the dryer.

-To remove excess moisture, lay wet silk apparel flat on a clean, absorbent towel and wrap it up in the towel.
+To remove excess moisture, lay wet silk apparel flat.
+Place it on a clean, absorbent towel.
+Wrap it up in the towel.

 Lay flat on a drying rack or another dry towel after unfolding and repeating with a second dry towel.